mrakgr/Trading-Journal/journal_2025.md

 What was keeping me from profits was my comprehension.
 I put myself in a bad position to get it, and the rest was history.
 Strong determination won't help me if it's not applied in the right place.

 Yeah, I am inferior, but this time I have the power of the machines on my side.
 It will be different.

+6pm.
+Right now I am thinking about how to model the order book.
+Previously I have a simple model of drawing from Gaussians, but now I am going to have to get more nuanced.
+What I could do is think of it as a ball rolling over a surface and the order book liquidity as friction.
+I am going to have to simulate the individual trades, but it could be doable.

+What I am not sure is how I'd model exhaustions in that case.

+And agh, I am not going to even think about how I could possibly model the features for such a model.
+It was annoying enough trying to figure out how I'd deal with regular patterns, but modeling the order book is just so much worse.
+I wish I could use NN.

+I should just do that.
+Ditch Spiral and finally get some use out of NNs.

+Uah, I hope that I some point I'll get an actual real world use out of that language.